Austria's third leader in two months takes office seeking stability | Politics

 - Austria

-Kurz quit as chancellor in October at the behest of his coalition partner, the left-wing Greens, because he has been placed under criminal investigation on suspicion of corruption offences.
+Kurz quit as chancellor in October at the behest of his coalition partner, the left-wing Greens, because he had been placed under criminal investigation on suspicion of corruption offenses.
 Kurz's supporters had hoped he would quickly clear his name and return as chancellor.
 He denies all wrongdoing.
-Prosecutors suspect allies of Kurz's used public funds to secretly commission manipulated polling that was published in a newspaper with a view to helping him gain power in 2017, the year in which he became OVP leader and then chancellor, forming a coalition with the far-right Freedom Party.
+Prosecutors suspect that Kurz's allies used public funds to secretly commission manipulated polling that was published in a newspaper with a view to helping him gain power in 2017, the year in which he became OVP leader and then chancellor, forming a coalition with the far-right Freedom Party.

 Nehammer takes over a party in turmoil that since 2017 has been largely built around Kurz.
 Nehammer indicated on Friday that he plans to keep the law-and-order agenda that was central to Kurz's appeal but also a point of friction with the Greens.
 His top priority will be the coronavirus pandemic, he said, as Austria tries to keep infections falling while coming out of lockdown next week.